 Probability Class 10th Notes - Free NCERT Class 10 Maths Chapter 15 Notes - Download PDF

 Probability is the branch of mathematics that deals with randomness and uncertainty.
 In general terms, probability is defined as possibilities.
 It is expressed as a number between 0 and 1.
 It has been introduced to determine how different outcomes arrive in uncertain situations.
-It is used in various fields such as science, finance, artificial intelligence, statistics, decision making, etc. Generally, probability means the extent to which something is likely to happen.
-The concept of probability occurs from the games of chance, but now it's evolved into a rigorous mathematical discipline.
-It helps us to answer questions like, what is the chance of getting tails during flipping a coin?
-Or what is the probability of getting 6 while rolling a dice?
-Etc. Now, to answer these, we should know the total number of possible outcomes.
-The basic theory of probability is also used in the probability distribution, where we will learn to determine the possible outcomes for the random experiments.
+It is used in various fields such as science, finance, artificial intelligence, statistics, decision-making, etc. Generally, probability means the extent to which something is likely to happen.
+The main purpose of these NCERT Notes of Probability class 10 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 This Story also Contains

-1. NCERT Notes Class 10 Maths Chapter 14 Probability
+2. NCERT Class 10 Maths Chapter 14 Notes: Probability

 Probability Class 10th Notes - Free NCERT Class 10 Maths Chapter 15 Notes - Download PDF